putaretheprogrammer/Websites/README.md

 # My-Finished-Website
-This is my Unfinished Website ( will be finished soon )
+It is now finished! ( used to be unfinished )